 Why It’s Important to Rest Up - Tips to Improve Your Sleep Quality

 However, for some people, getting enough quality sleep may not be so easy.
 An estimated 50 to 70 million Americans suffer from chronic sleep disorders and wakefulness, hindering daily functioning and adversely affecting their health and longevity.
-It’s not because of their hectic schedule and busy lifestyle that they don’t get enough quality sleep, but because it may seem like sleep is always eluding them for some reason that they may not fully understand – especially at night.
+It’s not because of hectic schedules and busy lifestyles that they don’t get enough quality sleep, but because sleep eludes them for some reasons that they may not fully understand – especially at night.

 Let’s dive in…

-Top Tips to Improve Your Sleep Quality and Get Better Sleep
+Top Tips to Improve Sleep Quality and Get Better Sleep

 If you are tired or tossing and turning on your bed and waiting for the magic spell of sleep to happen, take note and apply these tips to enjoy better sleep: